tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ## Notes

-There are four possible types of notes in the System.
+There are four possible note types in the System.

 - Admin note (singleton)
 - Project template note (singleton)